Altierre

 Venture Round in 2008

-Ustream is a provider of a live interactive broadcast platform that allows users to view and stream a variety of content, including sporting events, political gatherings, concerts, conferences, and personal milestones.
-Founded in 2007 by John Ham, Brad Hunstable, and Gyula Feher, the company caters to diverse audiences by offering solutions for mobile devices, streaming players, and connected TVs.
-Ustream's services extend beyond broadcasting, including event production, program development, account management, tech support, and performance analytics.
-The company has established partnerships with notable organizations such as Cisco, Sony, Discovery Communications, Georgetown University, and Samsung.
+Ustream is a company that specializes in providing a live interactive broadcast platform.
+Founded in 2007 by John Ham, Brad Hunstable, and Gyula Feher, Ustream enables users to view and broadcast a variety of content, including sporting events, political gatherings, concerts, conferences, talk shows, and personal milestones.
+The company offers advertising solutions, digital campaign services, and production support for events.
+Additionally, Ustream provides streaming capabilities for mobile devices, connected TVs, and other devices.
+Notable clients include Cisco, Sony, Discovery Communications, Georgetown University, and Samsung.
 Headquartered in San Francisco, California, Ustream also maintains offices in Los Angeles, Tokyo, and Budapest.

 Yardbarker